Beta Israel: Markos riots

 During this time, Rabbi Eliyahu of Ferrara, a highly respected Torah scholar from Italy, made Aliyah to the Land of Israel, passing through Egypt along the way.
 After a tortuous journey, he reached Jerusalem, on May 1, 1437.
 He makes pilgrimage and verifies the rumours that had reached Italy about the Tribe of Dan overcoming their enemies.
 In his letter he describes the Jews in Abyssinia:I think I have already told you what a young Jewish man told me about the residents of his area, who are their own masters and not subservient to others.
 They are surrounded by a great nation called Hubash...
 They have the Torah and an oral commentary, but they do not have the Talmud or our poskim.
 I studied several of their mitzvot, and found that some follow our opinion while others follow the opinion of the Karaites.
 They have the Book of Esther but not Hanukkah.
 They are a distance of three months away from us, and the River Gozen runs through their land."During this time many Ethiopian Jews appeared in Egypt and the Mediterranean, and was cashed in by the local Jewish communities and integrated, joined synagogues and communities.
 Between 1485 and 1488, Rabbi Obadiah ben Abraham of Bertinoro, meets two Jewish prisoners from Ethiopia who were sold into slavery and cashed by the Jews of Egypt, and integrated into their synagogues.
-The Rabbi, describes in a letter the Beta Israel were "mighty children of Israel" he writes in his letter that the Jewish kingdom lies within the borders of the Ethiopian Empire and the Christians managed to subdue the Jews after centuries of bloody battles:Indeed, what I have Another letter from the rabbi after receiving letters from the Jews of Yemen about the difficult situation of Ethiopian Jews after the Markos riots that took place between 1465 and 1472:"...
+The Rabbi, describes in a letter the Beta Israel were "mighty children of Israel" he writes in his letter that the Jewish kingdom lies within the borders of the Ethiopian Empire and the Christians managed to subdue the Jews after centuries of bloody battles:Indeed, what I have learned and know without a doubt is that on one of the borders of the kingdom of the Prester John (Abyssinia)... there the Israelites are certainly encamped, and they have five presidents or kings, and it is said that for hundreds of years they fought with the Prester John, great and mighty wars, and finally, in the summer, the hand of the Prester John prevailed over them and struck them with a great and mighty blow, and entered their lands and destroyed and exiled them, and almost all memory of Israel was lost from those places.
+And those who remained in them he decreed strange decrees to violate their religion, similar to the decrees that the Greek kingdom decreed in the days of the Hasmoneans... and their enemies returned to them a few souls of men and women and a great number of people from distant nations and brought some of them to Egypt and the Jews redeemed them in Egypt.
+And I saw two of them in Egypt and they were dark, but not black like the Kushites, and I could not distinguish between them whether they kept the law of the Karaites or the law of the rabbis, because in some things they seemed to keep the law of the Karaites, in what "They said that there would be no fire in their houses on the Sabbath, and in other things they appear to be observing the teachings of the rabbis, and they say that they are referring to the Tribe of Dan...
+This is what I saw with my own eyes and heard with my own ears, even though the two men did not know the Holy language except a tiny bit, and their Arabic language is barely understood by the people of the land."Another letter from the rabbi after receiving letters from the Jews of Yemen about the difficult situation of Ethiopian Jews after the Markos riots that took place between 1465 and 1472:"...
 And we fear lest, God forbid, the rumor be true, for the voice is growing very strong.
 May God protect His children and His servants, Amen."